 The new wave of doing your homework is taking into account new analytical stats.
-For example, someone who buys into advanced metrics would tell you that a win-loss record in hockey might not be as important as puck possession.
+For example, someone who buys into advanced metrics would tell you that a win-loss record in hockey might not be as crucial as puck possession.
 Or in baseball, they’ll tell you that WAR – wins above replacement – is among the most important stats to evaluate a player, and not whether or not he was selected to the All-Star team.
-In basketball, now you can track how well a player is at the rim versus on the perimeter, in hockey, you can see how a player does in his own zone compared to elsewhere, or in basketball, you can see how effective a team is in points-per-possession.
+In basketball, now you can track how well a player is at the rim versus on the perimeter; in hockey, you can see how a player does in his own zone compared to elsewhere, or in basketball, you can see how effective a team is in points-per-possession.

-It’s a lot to digest but these types of advanced stats give you additional information to handicap a game.
+It’s a lot to digest, but these types of advanced stats give you additional information to handicap a game.
 You might decide to scrap it and still go with instinct, but more often than not, taking into account certain advanced stats will help you be a better handicapper.

 Digest Some Betting Stats

-From traditional stats, to advanced stats, to betting stats.
-Remember, the name of the game isn’t to win a World Series right.
+From traditional stats, to advanced stats, to betting stats, remember, the name of the game isn’t to win a World Series, right?
 It’s to win bets.
-That being the case, you’ll want to tap into some sports betting stats, read the current odds, and trends to see how a team performs.
-For example: the Golden State Warriors won 73 games last season but being so dominant, they faced tons of big spreads.
+That being the case, you’ll want to tap into some sports betting stats, read the current odds and trends to see how a team performs.
+For example, the Golden State Warriors won 73 games last season but being so dominant; they faced a lot of big spreads.
 How did they fare as a favorite of 9.5-12 points?
 They went 34-7 on the road, but how many of those games did they cover the spread?
 What about when they faced strong defensive teams?

-You can check out certain stats at SBR or check out StatFox to get a lot of these questions answered.
+You can check out specific stats at SBR or check out StatFox to get a lot of these questions answered.
 Wherever you end up looking, make sure you check out the betting stats for the game before you lay down your action.